-As you plan your wedding day, there are many decisions to make, vendors to talk to and seating plans to revise over and over again!
-After booking your big date and the initial venue details, your attention will likely turn to finding a photographer who’s work matches your personal style, taste and budget.
+As you plan your wedding day, there are many decisions to make. vendors to talk to and seating plans to revise over and over again!
+After booking your significant date and the initial venue details, your attention will likely turn to finding a photographer whose work matches your style, taste and budget.

-Working in the photography industry I have seen our share of great and the not so great contracts.
-They range from the simply too basic and simple to massive unfair contracts meant to protect only to photographer and not you the couple paying for the services.
+Working in the photography industry, I have seen our share of great and the not so great contracts.
+They range from simply too basic to massive unfair contracts meant to protect only to photographer and not you, the couple paying for the services.

 All those little details.

-Having accurate information makes the contract both valid.
-Pay special attention to your actual wedding date which should be clearly and fully listed including the year.
+Having accurate information makes the contract valid.
+Pay special attention to your actual wedding date which should be clearly and fully listed, Especially the year.
 As you can imagine booking a wedding for this year while accidentally including next year’s date in the contract can be pretty disastrous!

 How long will you be with us?

 A good contract also includes a reference to what happens if you would like to have the photographers stay longer.
-In my case my contract notes that I’m happy to stay to provide additional coverage at a cost of $300 per hour.
+For example, Our contract notes that we are happy to stay to provide additional coverage for $300 per hour upon confirmation.

 Are all of those images for me?

-Although a photographer will shoot thousands of images at your wedding you really do not want to receive all of them.
+Although a photographer will shoot thousands of images at your wedding you do not want to receive all of them.
 Imagine how long it would take to even look through all of them!
 Many will also look like duplicates.
-Thankfully, the photographer is also paid to choose and edit in their style only the best images while of course including all of the important key shots of your family and of the ceremony.
+The photographer selects and edits the best images, including key shots, in their unique style.

 However, your contract should include the minimum number of images which you will receive after the wedding.
 Often this minimum commitment to the number of images is based on the number of photographers and the length of the total coverage.

-As a rough guideline my minimum number of images as noted in my contract is about 50 per each hour of coverage.
-This means that for 11 hours of coverage you would receive a minimum of 550 images.
-In practice I typically provide about 50-100 additional images beyond my contract minimum.
+As a rough guideline, my minimum number of images as noted in my contract is about 50 per hour of coverage.
+This means that for 11 hours of coverage, you would receive a minimum of 550 images.
+In practice, I typically provide about 50-100 additional images beyond my contract minimum.
 I simply want to make sure that your wedding story is told properly without keeping a strict limit to the number of images.